The Complete College Guide for Mature Students

 You study at the college for four years and graduate with an undergraduate bachelor's degree.
 George Brown offers degrees in Financial Services, Hospitality Operations Management, and Construction Science and Management.

 You study for two years at the college, two more years at a university and come out with either a diploma and a bachelor's degree.
-We offer collaborative degrees in Registered Nursing and collaborative degrees in Early Childhood Education, both with Ryerson University.
+We offer collaborative degrees in Registered Nursing and collaborative degrees in Early Childhood Education, both with Toronto Metropolitan University.

 Applying to college